xeroctl rerank & score

 string | Model identifier passed through to the API.
 Informational only. |

-score Output
+score output

 Default table output for a score request: